transient-haskell/axiom/README.md

 Be sure that the `host:port` ip addresses are reachable from all the machines.

 This connect all the server nodes among them.

-The web browser can point to any of them if you hace the js files compiled by GHCJS in the `static` folder of each execution location.
+The web browser can point to any host:port of them.
+You must have the static folder (wich contains the generated javascript files) as well as the executable in all the locations.

 See [distrbutedApps](https://github.com/transient-haskell/transient-examples/blob/master/distributedApps.hs) that contain examples of distributed web applications.